 I can call up nearly every pair of knicks that I’ve own in my lifetime.
 My evolution follows a traditional path of 8 panel knicks, that I strangely had a weird reaction to the rubber on the legs.
 So much so that my mother insisted on sewing some material over it.
 It wasn’t but it solved the problem, and hey I was wearing a t-shirt on top anyway, so no style awards there either.

 My next couple of pairs were 4 and six panel knicks, but it wasn’t until I was thrown some swag that my first pair of bib n brace knicks entered the scene.
-Looking back they were quite rudimentary compared to todays standards.
+Looking back they were quite rudimentary compared to today’s standards.
 Only one layer deep, but like everyone that puts on their first pair, there is no turning back.
-If we fast forward to the past 5 years or so, I been able to get hold of some more advanced versions.
-Some team wear, some racer wear and plenty of internet mistakes, but I have never owned a high quality, high cost item…so I decided to hunt around and try and find the difference to assess whether they are worth the extra coin?
+If we fast forward to the past 5 years or so, I have been able to get hold of some more advanced versions.
+Some team wear, some racer wear and plenty of internet mistakes, but I have never owned a high quality, high-cost item…so I decided to hunt around and try and find the difference to assess whether they are worth the extra coin?

 The evolution of the humble chamois has come so far in the past 10 years it’s hard to call it a chamois at all.
 A pad is more accurate and used by the big manufacturers.
-The term chamois is a relic of the past, where before spandx was invented, a leather chamois was the only option for riding in comfort.
-Another relic of that era that has held on is chamois cream, which has made its own evolution from clothing care, to body care.
+The term chamois is a relic of the past, where before spandex was invented, a leather chamois was the only option for riding in comfort.
+Another relic of that era that has held on is chamois cream, which has made its own evolution from clothing care to body care.
 Or in the case of Dave Zabriskie’s brand, nut care.

-Marketing plays an interesting role in the hype that surrounds a high quality and high cost product like the chamois.
+Marketing plays an interesting role in the hype that surrounds a high quality and high-cost product like the chamois.
 When I think of the top 2 brands in the expensive bracket, I think Assos and Rapha.
 Funny that they share the same chamois manufacturer though.
 Albeit with their own custom takes the positioning of the formed foam, the company that makes them is called Cytech.

 Cytech’s claim to fame is the Elastic Interface.
 Developed with Assos around 2001 the elastic short insert perfectly follows the body in motion, expanding and contracting with every pedal stroke, to eliminate the friction that causes irritation and skin rashes.

 Here’s the funny part, Assos was Cytech’s partner in creating Elastic Technology Interface (EIT for short).
 The Elastic Interface trademark and logo belong to ASSOS of Switzerland SA and are licensed, exclusively, to Cytech SRL.
-So in a round about way Rapaha pads are actually Assos pads.
+So in a round about way Rapha pads are actually Assos pads.

 But, and this is a big butt and I cannot lie, not there are 59 different designs.
 So the name itself is not a guarantee that you are getting the goods when you buy a pair of knicks.